WARB

 WARB (700 AM) is a radio station licensed to serve Dothan, Alabama, United States.
-The station, which began licensed operation in 1996, is currently owned by Brian Baker and Anthony Donelson, through licensee Good Guys Broadcasting, LLC.
+The station, which began licensed operation in 1996, is owned by Brian Baker and Anthony Donelson, through licensee Good Guys Broadcasting, LLC.
 The station is licensed to broadcast only during daylight hours.

 700 AM is a United States clear-channel frequency, on which WLW in Cincinnati is the dominant Class A station.
 WARB must leave the air during the period from sunset to sunrise in order to prevent interference to the nighttime skywave signal of WLW.

 Programming

 Since November 2011, WARB has aired a mix of conservative talk radio, sports, news, and agricultural information branded as "700 The Farm".
 Weekday programming includes a morning drive sports talk show co-hosted by Alabama Crimson Tide football play-by-play announcer Eli Gold and Auburn Tigers football color analyst Stan White broadcast from WZNN in Birmingham.
 Conservative talk host Neal Boortz airs in mid-days from WSB in Atlanta via Dial Global.
 Conservative talk host Mike Gallagher from Salem Radio Network airs weekday afternoons.
 Other weekday programming includes news, weather, market reports, commentary, and The Afternoon AG Review.

 Weekend programming included talk shows hosted by Dennis Prager, Steve Gill, and Hugh Hewitt, plus Outdoors with Alan Warren and Viewpoint Alabama.
 The station signs off at sunset each night to protect WLW at Cincinnati, Ohio, and KBYR at Anchorage, Alaska, from skywave interference.